sgentle/areyousure/eventPage.coffee.md

 We receive a message from the page when the confirm button is clicked.
-When this happens we turn off all our listeners (so no more confirm dialogs will appear) and set an alarm to turn them back on after 5 minutes.
+When this happens we turn off all our listeners (so no more confirm dialogs will appear) and set an alarm to turn them back on after a configurable cooldown.

     msgListener = (msg) ->
       return unless msg is "clicked"
-      chrome.runtime.onMessage.removeListener msgListener
       unlisten()
-      chrome.alarms.create delayInMinutes: 5
+      chrome.alarms.create delayInMinutes: cooldown

 Reload the stored sites from Chrome's synchronised storage.
 We just bail on errors here because there's not much we can realistically do about them.

     reload = ->
-      storage.get 'sites', (result) ->
+      storage.get ['sites', 'cooldown'], (result) ->
-        return unless result and Array.isArray result.sites
+        return unless result
-        filter = url: result.sites
+        filter = url: result.sites if Array.isArray result.sites
+        cooldown = result.cooldown if result.cooldown
         unlisten()
         listen()

 First-time setup.
-If there's no stored sites (including if the storage API is somehow broken) we just use the defaults.
+If there aren't any stored sites (including if the storage API is somehow broken) we just use the defaults.

-    storage.get 'sites', (result) ->
+    storage.get ['sites', 'cooldown'], (result) ->
+      return unless result

-      if result and Array.isArray result.sites
+      if Array.isArray result.sites
         filter = url: result.sites
       else
-        filter = url: DEFAULT_SITES
         storage.set sites: DEFAULT_SITES

+      if result.cooldown
+        cooldown = result.cooldown
+      else
+        storage.set cooldown: 5

 Only start listening if we haven't deliberately removed our listeners (because we're waiting for the alarm to turn them back on).